We’re thrilled to announce the launch of our second Fixing Factory: a community repair hub shaping a repair economy fit for the future.

 Keep up to date with our latest news from community repair and the right to repair.

-Together with our growing network, we collect and share data on the things we repair, and use it to help us demand better, more sustainable products.
+Restart is a people-powered project.
+Together with our growing network, we run community repair events around the world and use the stories we collect to help demand better, more sustainable products for all.

 devices fixed